Waterford Historical Society (Connecticut) official seal.

 Waterford Historical Society (CT)

-Located in front of Beebe-Phillips House, this garden is named for Terry Wilmot, former president of both the Waterford Historical Society and the Thames River Garden Club.
-The garden club planted flowers and herbs and maintains the garden year-round.
+Located in front of Beebe-Phillips House, this garden is named for Terry Wilmot, former president of both the Waterford Historical Society and the Thames River Garden Club, who designed it to represent a typical cottage garden of the 1840's.
+The garden club plants flowers and herbs and maintains the garden year-round.

 Some of the herbs and their uses: